Meet Our Team & Partners

 Treasurer, Board Member

-Ned Taylor is a third year Civil Engineering Student at the University of British Columbia.
+Ned Taylor works for the Virginia Department of Transportation and WSP.
+He attended the University of British Columbia for his degree in Civil Engineering.
 He is constantly pushing himself to embrace uncomfortable situations to grow his abilities and meet new people.
-When not immersed in his studies, you can catch him outdoors, playing the piano, or building a canoe out of concrete.
+When not immersed in his work, you can catch him outdoors, playing the piano, or building a canoe out of concrete.
 His passion for using technology to create positive change in the world is what led him to join Collaborative Vision as Treasurer.

 Sidney Sponer